 In a nutshell Dickson argues that in the New Testament there are four different forms of public speaking evangelising, prophesying, exhorting and teaching and only one of those roles, teaching, is excluded to women.
 He then defines what he means by teaching and argues that what we call sermons are best described not as teaching but as exhortation or possibly even prophesying.

 The point of contention is what does Dickson think teaching means?
 Dickson concludes that teaching (and yes we’re thinking about 1 Tim 2:12) refers to ‘preserving and laying down the body or oral traditions first handed over by the apostles.’
-As churches were being started, apostles would come and teach the words and saying of Jesus and what it meant.
-This was the handing through the oral tradition of apostolic doctrine.
+As churches were being started, apostles would come and teach the words and sayings of Jesus and explain what they meant.
+This was the handing on of apostolic doctrine through the oral tradition.
 This task was given to reliable men and in a similar way the task of conveying a written message from the apostle faithfully to the churches would be a similar teaching task.

 Dickson then argues that this role of laying down the fundamental layer of truth into a church has ‘gone up a key’ and is done through scripture – we no longer need teachers because scripture is our teacher.
 He argues that ‘a sermon doesn’t really preserve and lay down the apostolic traditions; it expounds and applies the Bible text where those traditions are already preserved and laid down.” (kindle location 442)

 “Teaching is about preserving and laying down.
 Today, of course, believers can go straight to the Gospels and read Jesus’ words…for themselves.
 No human being preserves and lays down the teachings of Jesus and the apostles anymore.” (loc 658)

 So Dickson argues that while teaching should be done by men, most (if not all) sermons aren’t teaching in the way Paul uses it and therefore sermons shouldn’t be restricted simply to men.